teradici/deploy/dev/domain-controller/README.md

 ## Known Issues with Deploying the Solution

 * This solution will only deploy machines in one region.
 If you wish to use NV series virtual machines for GPU accelerated graphics, then you must deploy the complete solution into one of the supported regions for NV series instance types.
 Currently this is limited to the following locations: EAST US, NORTH CENTRAL US, SOUTH CENTRAL US, SOUTH EAST ASIA and WEST EUROPE.
 * Do not use passwords with the '%' symbol as it is currently not supported.
+In addition Microsoft Azure enforces further limitations on passwords.
 For more information on Azure virtual machine username and password requirements see [FAQs about Windows Virtual Machines.](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq)
 * Occasionally the Azure Application Gateway can fail with an 'internal error.'
 If this happens, you can quickly redeploy the application gateway to recover.
  1. In the Azure Portal select the resource group you created.
  1. Go to Deployments -> CreateAppGateway.